FluidTokens/ft-mesh-aquarium-demo/README.md

 ---

-## 📚 Library
+## 🔧 Implementation

-To simplify interaction with multisig wallets, a small library was built for **React** applications.
+To integrate multisig functionality into the React application, custom utility classes and a React context were implemented directly in the project.

-To expose the entire React application to multisig functionalities:
+### 1️⃣ Create the `MeshMultisigWallet` utility class

-### 1️⃣ Instantiate the `MeshMultisigWallet` class
+First, instantiate the `MeshMultisigWallet` class in your core utilities:

 ```typescript
 const meshWallet = new MeshMultisigWallet(